DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 The DNA sequence classification of vertebrates, from three different classes is not really a challenge Mammalia is a class of animal within the phylum Chordata      .
 Some other data sets like: Fungi, Insects, Protists  are more challenging.
 And we force us to revisit our simple approach.

-##  Fungi DNA sequences classification
+##  ML-FFT + "Soft Align"  -  Fungi DNA sequences classification

-This small dataset is available here:
+The small Fungi dataset is available here:

 https://github.com/grandhawa/MLDSP/tree/master/DataBase/Fungi